guotong1988/guotong1988.github.io/research/_posts/2023-04-01-auto-self-correct-chatgpt.md

 ##### The Ability To Chat With Human

-The chat dataset that can train ChatGPT to chat with human, which can accept these human instructions:
+We have the chating dataset that can train ChatGPT to chat with human, which can accept these human instructions:

 1, Human instruction that ask ChatGPT to call the search system to find the related data.